All Episodes

 And McCain hates Bush.

-I also think uh based that this is tough to see because all anecdotal, but just a couple people made mention of the fact that they feel safer as Americans with a guy like McCain in the Oval Office in case there's another attack, which does not bode well for Hillary.
+I also think, based, this is tough to see because it's all anecdotal, but just a couple people made mention of the fact that they feel safer as Americans with a guy like McCain in the Oval Office in case there's another attack, which does not bode well for Hillary.

-So I think that's uh that's part of it too.
+So I think that's part of it too.

-Now, if you guys, oh yeah, wait till you hear the wait till you hear this, snerdly.
+Now, if you guys, oh yeah, wait till you hear the, wait till you hear this, Snerdley.

 And there was no love lost.